EVOLUTION OF LAND PLANTS (UNDER CONSTRUCTION)

 Given that some combination of Andraea, Takakia and Spagnum are likely to be at the base of the moss phylogenetic tree and all have distinctive morphologies, apomorphies for mosses as a whole are unclear.

 Ecology & Physiology.
-Mosses in particular are important components of tundra and boreal forests biomes (for the bryosphere, see Lindo and Gonzalez 2010).
-A few species of feather mosses like Hylocomium splendens and Pleurozium schreberi, pleurocarpous Hypnales, form close associations with Nostoc, nitrogen moving from the latter into the former (Bay et al. 2013); the mosses may represent a substantial proportion of the biomass in these forests (Wardle et al. 2013).
+Mosses are important components of tundra and boreal forests biomes (for the bryosphere, see Lindo & Gonzalez 2010).
+A few species of feather mosses like Hylocomium splendens and Pleurozium schreberi, pleurocarpous Hypnales, form close associations with Nostoc, nitrogen moving from the latter into the former (Bay et al. 2013); mosses may represent a substantial proportion of the biomass in boreal forests (Wardle et al. 2013).
 However, details of further movement of nitrogen in the ecosystem are still unclear (Rousk et al. 2013; Lindo et al. 2013).
-Sphagnum is a major element of the boggy vegetation in such areas, and Sphagnum litter in particular, decomposes more slowly than that of other land plants (Lang et al. 2011).
+Sphagnum is a major element of the boggy vegetation in such areas, and Sphagnum litter in particular decomposes more slowly than that of other land plants (Lang et al. 2011).
 The discovery of Sphagnum-like fossils in Ordovician rocks 455-460 m.y.o. suggests that Sphagnum peatlands have been around for a rather long time (Graham et al. 2013).

 Bacterial/Fungal Associations.
-Bay et al. (2013) discuss associations between Nostoc and some pleurocarpous mosses in boreal forests; other blue-green algae are also involved (see also Rousk et al. 2013 for a review).
-For fungi and mosses, see Davey and Currah (2006); most associations involve parasitic fungi.
+Bay et al. (2013) discuss nitrogen fixation in associations between Nostoc and some pleurocarpous mosses in boreal forests; other blue-green algae are also involved (Rousk et al. 2013 for a review).
+Functional mycorrhizal associations, i.e. associations that are involved in the exchange of nutrients, are not known in mosses, and most associations involve parasitic fungi (Read et al. 2000; Davey & Currah 2006).
+However, endophytic fungi may affect moss growth and ecology (Read et al. 2000; Davey & Currah 2006).

 Reproductive Biology.
-For recurrent evolution of dioecy in mosses - at least 133 times - see McDaniel et al. (2013); sexual dimorphism may accompany this dioecy.
+For recurrent evolution of dioecy in mosses - at least 133 times - see McDaniel et al. (2013); sexual dimorphism of the plants may accompany this dioecy.
 Reversal to hermaphroditism is less common, and diversification may be higher in hermaphroditic clades (McDaniel et al. 2013).

 Very small arthropods are attracted to volatile compounds produced by Ceratodon purpureus and are involved in the transfer of sperm to the archegonia (Rosenstiel et al. 2012; see also Cronberg et al. 2006).

 Genes & Genomes.
-Genome size in mosses is small, 1C vales being less than 1.4 pg (Bennett & Leitch 2005); I do not know what the sizes are in liverworts, etc. There is a very large (ca 71 kb) inversion of the chloroplast genome in Funariaceae (which includes Physcomitrella), Disceliaceae, and Encalyptaceae, all Funariidae, although Gigaspermaceae lack this inversion (Goffinet et al. 2007).
+Genomes in mosses are small, 1C values being less than 1.4 pg (Bennett & Leitch 2005); I do not know what the sizes are in liverworts, etc..
+There is a very large (ca 71 kb) inversion of the chloroplast genome in Funariaceae (which includes Physcomitrella), Disceliaceae, and Encalyptaceae, all Funariidae, although Gigaspermaceae lack this inversion (Goffinet et al. 2007).

 Phylogeny.
+Takakia was initially thought to be a liverwort (see Renzaglia et al. 1997).
 Relationships between clades at the base of the moss tree remain unclear.
-Sphagnum, Andraea (in both the capsule has a pseudopodium) and Takakia are all in this area, Sphagnum and Takakia perhaps being sister taxa and Andraea sister to remaining mosses (e.g. Cox et al. 2004; Qiu et al. 2006, 2007: rather strong support; Volkmar & Knoop 2010; Shaw et al. 2010 [perhaps]).
+Sphagnum, Andreaea and Takakia are all in this area, Sphagnum and Takakia perhaps being sister taxa and Andreaea sister to remaining mosses (e.g. Cox et al. 2004; Qiu et al. 2006, 2007: rather strong support; Volkmar & Knoop 2010; Shaw et al. 2010 [perhaps]; S. Li et al. 2013: 9 loci).
 However, Takakia has a region in the cpITS3 sequence that is very like that of all other land plants but is deleted in other mosses, from this evidence alone, Takakia might be sister to all other mosses (Samigullin et al. 2002).
-Andraea also has a thalloid early gametophytic stage and its capsule dehisces down four vertical lines.
-Recent work suggests relationships may be [Takakia [Sphagnum [[Andraea + Andreaeobryum] [Oedipodium + the rest]]]] (Chang & Graham 2009, esp.
+Recent work suggests relationships may be [Takakia [Sphagnum [[Andreaea + Andreaeobryum] + The Rest]]] (Chang & Graham 2009, esp.
 2011: a [Takakia + Sphagnum] clade was recovered in maximum parsimony reconstructions).

-Shaw et al. (2010) provide a classification of Sphagnum s.l., and suggest that diversification there occurred within the last ca 50 m.y., although Sphagnum-like fossils are reported from the Ordovician 460-455 m.y.a.
+Shaw et al. (2010, see also Shaw et al. 2003a for morphology) provide a classification of Sphagnum s.l., and suggest that diversification there occurred within the last ca 50 m.y., although there are Sphagnum-like fossils from the Ordovician 460-455 m.y.a.
 (Graham et al. 2013).
-The highly distinctive Sphagnum leucobryoides (= Ambuchanania) was described only some twenty years ago (Yamaguchi et al. 1990).
+The very distinctive Sphagnum leucobryoides (= Ambuchanania) was described only some twenty five years ago (Yamaguchi et al. 1990).

 Classification.
 For a classification of mosses based on phylogeny, see Shaw and Goffinet (2000, also Goffinet & Buck 2004), and for a general entry into the literature, see Goffinet et al. (2004).

-Hornworts + Tracheophyta: archegonia embedded in the gametophyte; sporophyte long-lived, chlorophyllous, nutritionally largely independent of the gametophyte; sporophyte-gametophyte junction interdigitate, sporophyte cells showing rhizoid-like behaviour; spores trilete.
+Hornworts + Tracheophyta: archegonia embedded/sunken in the gametophyte; sporophyte long-lived, chlorophyllous, nutritionally largely independent of the gametophyte; sporophyte-gametophyte junction interdigitate, sporophyte cells showing rhizoid-like behaviour; spores trilete.

 Evolution.
 Divergence & Distribution.
-For discussion on the evolution of the trilete spore morphology, see Qiu et al. (2012); such spores also occur in the basal clades of mosses, so they could be placed at the level of stomatophytes, with a reverseal in mosses.
+Qiu et al. (2006b, 2007 and references) note a number of features of hornworts, particularly of the sporophyte, that suggest similarities with polysporangiophytes in particular; they may turn out to be synapomorphies of the two.
+For discussion on the evolution of the trilete spore morphology, see Qiu et al. (2012); such spores also occur in the basal clades of mosses, so they could be placed at the level of stomatophytes, with two reversals in mosses.

 ANTHOCEROPHYTA Stotler & Crandall-Stotler / HORNWORTS